getdish/dish/docs/nate.md

 for pablo:

+  - "add to list" modal, works, then stops working sometimes
   - search page, sometimes results come back empty until i scroll down/up again
   - "Edit Profile" on UserPage, after I edit it doesn't update profile apge
     - a simple way to have it update *all* queryUser()